Kalutu/Kalutu/README.md

 - 👋 Hi, I’m @Kalutu
-- 👀 I’m interested in Javascript
+- 👀 I’m in Computer Programming
-- 🌱 I’m currently learning web designing
+- 🌱 I’m Studying Computer Science at Technical University of Mombasa.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me on mail flameydannie@gmail.com
+- 📫 How to reach me on mail kalutudaniel@gmail.com

 <!---
 Kalutu/Kalutu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.